 The slope is the difference in mean serum LDL level between patients differing by 1 year in age.
 For instance, and increase in 1 year is associated with an average decrease in mean serum LDL level by 0.09 mg/dL.

+Total: 3

 (j)